-To transmit on the Amateur Radio Bands you require a licence permitting you to transmit.
+To transmit on the Amateur Radio Bands you require a licence permitting you to.

-The UK Amateur Radio licence has now been separated into 3 separate licences (Foundation, Intermediate and Advanced/Full).
+The UK Amateur Radio licence is separated into 3 separate licences (Foundation, Intermediate and Advanced/Full).
 Each licence builds on your knowledge and experience and therefore your license limitations change accordingly as you progress.

 At Pembrokeshire Radio Society we offer training and examination for all 3 licences.
 The training is tailored for all levels of knowledge and experience in radio communication and electronics.

 The foundation licence is the very basics of amateur radio.
 You will learn how to setup and operate both HF and VHF/UHF transceivers.
 You will also learn the basic principal of how a transceiver and antenna work plus propagation (how amateur radio operators communicate around the world).
 You will also learn the required structure of a QSO (contact).
 This is simply how you call CQ and respond to a CQ.

 The Exam consists of 2 parts:

 - Practical: This is not as scary as it sounds.
 It is where the examiner will simply ask you to complete some very basic operations on a radio (e.g. tuning to a specific frequency).
 In this you will also complete a QSO (contact).
 For many this will be your very first time transmitting on an amateur radio which can be both scary and exciting (if there is no one available on air at the time this may just be a basic call to another club member on a handheld).
 That is pretty much it.